ArgonLang/arlib/README.md

 - Language utilities:
   - argparse -- Parser for command-line options
 - Concurrent Execution:
-  - sync -- Utilities and primitives for synchronization and concurrency control
+  - syncutil -- Utilities and primitives for synchronization and concurrency control
 - Networking and IC:
   - ssl -- SSL/TLS wrapper for socket objects
 - Numeric and math-related functions: